Rismose/RisJavaCourse/README.md

 > Simple for loops, and counting with delay.

 **Nested Loops `NestedLoops.java`**
 > Loops inside of loops.
 Creates a grid of your select character and size, while starting over after the grid has been displayed to you.
-Has support for continuing or breaking the loop with two separate methods. !
-With exception handling !
+Has support for continuing or breaking the loop with two separate methods with exception handling

+**Arrays `Arrays.java`**
+> Arrays are used to store multiple values in a single variable.
+Simple example of an array with 3 values & a for loop.
+Exception handling is used to catch errors.

+**2D Arrays `Array2D.java`**
+> 2D Arrays are arrays inside of arrays.
+Simple example of a 2D array with 3x rows 3x columns and a nested for loop.

 And I am defintitely expanding on this / updating in in the future.
->`Last Edit: 2022-08-22 10:46 AM CET`
+>`Last Edit: 2022-08-23 05:17 AM CET`

 ## How to use the repo